m1omer/cse15l-lab-reports/Lab-Report-5.md

 __Context 2__

+(Inverted Match)
-Using the command '-v' which is inverted match, in conjunction with grep tells the command to print out lines which do not match the search pattern.
+Using the command '-v', in conjunction with grep tells the command to print out lines which do not match the search pattern.

 Example 1:
 ```